Expat Exchange

 When we asked expats and global nomads about the quality of medical care in Brazil, they replied...

 "Brazil does have a National Health Care program and my wife and I have taken advantage of this service for relatively minor health issues.
 But it is a national health care program that must be funded by the government with many cities such as Rio de Janerio unable to fund many of these clinics and public hospitals to the degree that they should be.
 We are retired and our health issues are relatively minor but we feel strongly about having a paid for medical insurance plan.
 This plan pays for annual physicals that include treadmill stress test, visit with cardiologist, Urologist, blood tests and a personal consultation with your doctor about the results.
 Mine lasted nearly a full hour.
 We looked for a doctor who spoke English and was very good in his/her field.
 We chose a private practice doctor in Natal, Brazil who performed his studies under the direction of Dr. Christian Bernard in South Africa.
 So my advice.......live in or near a big city such as Natal, Brazil, spend some time talking with insurance agents about doctors and qualifications in your area and do not depend only on the national social medicine programs.
 Purchase private medical insurance.
-Mine is from AMIL who's parent company is United Health Care," wrote a member who made the move to Natal, Brazil.
+Mine is from AMIL who's parent company is United Health Care," said another expat in Natal, Brazil.

 Other Questions:

-How are healthcare services Brazil?
+How are healthcare services in Brazil?

 If you live in Brazil, newcomers to Brazil would love to hear your answer to this question: